Flywheel88/Haruna/3.2/README.md

 # Haruna 3.2 — Current Canonical Version (frozen)
 Feb 2026

-This folder contains the current Haruna 3.2 Core, Public text, and Public Annexes (A to J).
+This folder contains the current Haruna 3.2 Core and Public Also all Annxes to be added for full Haruna.
+Or one file with everything, Core, Public and Annexes.
+All files are text.